cicero343/RaffleTool/README.md

 # **RaffleTool**

-**A simple, interactive Python script to run closest-number raffles with insights and tie highlighting.**
+**A simple, interactive Python script to run closest-number raffles with insights, tie highlighting, and fair duplicate-handling.**

 RaffleTool allows you to: